micro-manager/micro-manager.github.io/_pages/Compiling_MM_and_creating_deb_files_on_64-bit_Ubuntu.md

 layout: page
 ---

-{% include Note text="These instructions refer to very old versions of Micro-Manager source code." %}
+{% include notice icon="info" content="These instructions refer to very old versions of Micro-Manager source code." %}

 This note was written using Revision: 2580 (https://valelab.ucsf.edu/trac/micromanager/timeline) that contained